Administration

 Reproduction and Photography Fee Fund

 The fund supports the cost of reproduction and photography fees charged by collections for images that enrolled A&A graduate students publish in peer-reviewed journals or other significant venues.
-To apply, students email a letter of application to the Director of Graduate Studies that describes the publication venue, a list of images, institutions, and costs, and attach an approval from their adviser.
+To apply, students submit a letter of application to the Director of Graduate Studies via the SAFE funding platform that describes the publication venue, a list of images, institutions, and costs, and attach an approval from their adviser.
 The Director of Graduate Studies and, when necessary, the Graduate Committee will review applications on a rolling basis; if granted, the amount may be full or partial.
 Approved reimbursements will be processed through SAFE, after students submit receipts in the SAFE system.

 Students are encouraged to consult with advisers and colleagues on how to obtain images or permissions and are also welcome to reach out to Visual Resources ([email protected]) for guidance and advice.
 When requesting image permissions, it is entirely appropriate to identify oneself as a student with limited funding, which may help bring the cost down.